 The customers have been so thankful for the product that has improved their guinea pig’s health and wellbeing.
 And they strongly believe that GuineaDad Liner extended their small pet’s time to live happily until the end.
 Below is one of the many emails and reviews that I have received from guinea pig parents, and reviews from Instagram influencers.

 "I bought your liners because one of my little ones was very ill and still isn't healthy...
 I decided to buy them because of his cough.
 I think these liners help save his live.
 It's a shame they are not really known where I live!
 I am from Austria and found them with luck on the internet!
 Thank you so much for inventing them.
 Tiberius is still ill but hopefully he stays with me for a few more years!"

-If you decide to purchase GuineDad Liner, be sure to first sign up for GuineaDad Rewards Program located at the bottom right corner (orange gift icon).
-You will receive every benefit when you sign up, purchase, share through social media, and even on your birthday.
-The points can be used for further discount in the future.
+If you decide to purchase GuineaDad Liner or the GuineaDad Premium Liner, be sure to first sign up for the GuineaDad Rewards Program located at the bottom right corner (orange gift icon).
+You will receive every benefit when you sign up, purchase, and share through social media, (even on your birthday).
+The points can also be used for further discounts in the future!

 You can also watch our YouTube videos where we compare different types of guinea pig bedding against our own fleece bedding for guinea pigs.

 In this animation above Peanut, Tofu, and Dumpling will go on a quest to find the perfect guinea pig bedding outsmarting the evil wolf.

 Let us hear about some of your experiences with other beddings or even our GuineaDad Liners!

 I’m very excited to try your bedding what do you recommend in water bottles it seems like they all leak the big ones drip like crazy and the glass ones I worry about breaking I’m trying the big ones and they’re ridiculous you have to lay them practically sideways for them not to leak as much!
 Help